Sensor-based sorting: Semi-mobile installations

 Transportable semi-mobile installations have gained increasing popularity in the last two decades.
 They are enabled by the fact that complete sensor-based sorting systems are relatively compact in relation to the capacity in tonnes per hour.
 This is mainly because little infrastructure is needed.
 The picture shows a containerised sensor-based sorter which is applied in Chromitite sorting.
 The system is operated in conjunction with a Diesel-powered mobile crusher and screen.
 Material handling of the feed, undersize fraction, product and waste fraction is conducted using a wheel loader.
 The system is powered by a Diesel generator and a compressor station delivers the instrument quality air needed for the operation.

-Semi-mobile installations are applied primarily to minimise material handling and save transport costs.
+Semi-mobile installations are applied primarily to minimize material handling and save transport costs.
 Another reason for choosing the semi-mobile option for an installation is bulk testing of new ore bodies.
 Capacity of a system very much depends on the size fraction sorted, but a 250tph capacity is a good estimate for semi-mobile installations, considering a capacity of 125tph sorter feed and 125tph undersize material.
 During the last decade both generic plant designs and customised designs have been developed, for example in the framework of the i2mine project.